 Peal a apple and using a cheese grater, shred the apple into a bowl.
 This is a good food for babies who are okay with chunkier foods.
 You can sprinkle with cinnamon to add a twist.

-This list would be complete without banana.
+This list would not be complete without banana.
 Peal the banana and use a spoon to scoop bite size portions.
 No need to mash.
 Don’t overuse banana as this can also cause constipation

 When feeding your baby chunkier foods remember that cutting foods in strips versus cubes reduces the choking hazard as lengthwise strips will go down easier.